For the Fairest

 This is a scene from a Greek legend so may need a little explaining:

 There's a wedding - of Peleus and Thetis, parents of Achilles - and of all the immortals only one goddess, Eris, was not invited.
 Of course as we know they are a squabbling lot at the best of times, but she is apparently such a troublemaker she's not invited.
-So naturally she gets offended and turns up, with a gift of a golden apple, labelled 'For the Fairest'.
+So naturally she gets offended and turns up, with a gift of a golden apple, labeled 'For the Fairest'.
 She throws it amongst the wedding guests and runs away.
 This causes the most almighty row between the three most important goddesses, Athene, Aphrodite and Hera, who are all of course as vain as anything.

 'For the Fairiest' - full picture - a whole bunch of Greek Gods.